BMG-Q: Localized Bipartite Match Graph Attention Q-Learning for Ride-Pooling Order Dispatch: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} widespread adoption of mobile communication and Global Positioning System technology has allowed Transportation Network Companies (TNCs) such as Uber, Lyft, and Didi to provide on-demand mobility services on a global scale~\cite{jiang2018ridesharing,tong2017simpler}.
 Ever since~\cite{alonso2017demand}, the advantages of flexible and collaborative ride-sharing operations have become increasingly recognized within the transportation research community.
-In line with this trend, there has been an expanding body of research on operational policies for ride-sharing, including multi-hop ride-sharing~\cite{singh2021distributed}, the coordination of ride-hailing with public transportation~\cite{feng2022coordinating}, ride-sharing with passenger transfers~\cite{wang2023optimization}, integration of ride-sharing with parcel delivery~\cite{manchella2020distributed}, and the coordination of autonomous vehicles with conventional vehicles~\cite{xie2023two}.
-These advancements are propelled by breakthroughs in deep learning and Multi-Agent Reinforcement Learning (MARL) frameworks~\cite{mnih2015human,berner2019dota,ouyang2022training}.
+In line with this trend, there has been an expanding body of research on operational policies for ride-sharing, including the coordination of ride-hailing with public transportation~\cite{feng2022coordinating}, ride-sharing with passenger transfers~\cite{wang2023optimization}, and the coordination of autonomous vehicles with conventional vehicles~\cite{xie2023two}.
+These advancements are propelled by breakthroughs in deep learning and Multi-Agent Reinforcement Learning (MARL) frameworks~\cite{berner2019dota,ouyang2022training}.